KohlbacherLab/dnpm-dip-deployment/README.md

 This is bound to directory `/etc/ssl/certs` of the `nginx` container, to which certificates file paths in the configurations are pointing.

 From this default set-up, you can make local customizations by adapting the respecitve files or removing them from `site-enabled`, as shown in the following examples.

-> **NOTE for NGINX experts**
->
-> Although the usual procedure is to keep configs in `sites-available` and activate them using symbolic links in `sites-enabled`, we couldn't yet get this to work with the bound local directory.
-> Hence the copying of actual config files in `sites-enabled`.
-> This might be eventually corrected.

 #### HTTPS only